ezhevita/LuhnAlgorithmBenchmarking/README.md

 Comparing Luhn algorithm implementation of popular C# libraries and own methods (includes naive approach, platform-specific and platform-agnostic vectorization approaches).

+Disassembly for naive and vectorized approaches is available in the `disassembly` directory.
+Currently Windows x86_64 and Linux ARM64 disassembly listings are provided.

 ## x86_64 results

 ```